 Forms

-The Nepotism Compliance Agreement must be completed for all instances where an employee is related to an immediate family member within a department or school.
+Nepotism Compliance Agreement must be completed for all instances where an employee is a relative of or have a close personal relationship within a department or school.

 Related Information